bakerdh/EmotionFaceAutism/README.md

 These materials are a computationally reproducible version of the paper:

-Baxter & Hobson (2023).
-The role of emotional factors in face processing abilities in Autism Spectrum Conditions.
+Baxter & Hobson (2024).
+The role of emotional factors in face processing abilities in autism spectrum conditions.
+Research in Autism Spectrum Disorders, 115: 102400, https://doi.org/10.1016/j.rasd.2024.102400

 The file manuscript.Rmd is an R markdown file that will perform all analyses and table creation, and produce a pdf version of the manuscript.